brianshumate/vaultron/README.md

 directly to the Consul clients, and the Consul clients connect to the Consul server cluster.

-Note that each Vault instance is available to the Mac locally, but via published ports scheme only, so the addresses of the Vault servers are:
+Note that each Vault instance is available to the local computer, but via published ports scheme only, so the addresses of the Vault servers are:

 - localhost:8200